-This is a special feature that has been produced or updated for National Health Center Week (NHCW).
+This is a special feature that had been produced or updated for National Health Center Week (NHCW).
 NHCW brings awareness to the various challenges health centers and their patients face and recognizes that patient health starts at the heart of their communities.

 A solid Health Center staff is essential for Health Centers to function to their full potential.
 The staff is responsible for giving the highest quality care to all patients, while also running an organized and timely system.
 The services brought to patients are made possible by a hardworking health center staff and set of volunteers.